 The Revised Advanced Internal Application Policy and Procedures describes the process for internal promotion and career enhancement opportunities for professional employees.

 It is the policy of the College to have a diversified workforce that reflects the population we serve.
 To achieve this diversity, the College will carry out an Affirmative Action Program that provides procedures that give equal consideration to employees in all aspects of human resource management.
-The full Affirmative Action Program is available on reserve in Moon Library and in the Office of Human Resources.
+The full Affirmative Action Program is available in the Office of Human Resources.

 Direct compensation of employees is in Article 20 of the negotiated Statewide Agreement.